Tharunakula/Home-Assignment-5/README.md

   * We evaluate this poisoned classifier on the original, unpoisoned test set.
 We print the accuracy and confusion matrix after poisoning and plot the confusion matrix.

 5.Compare Accuracies: We print the accuracies before and after poisoning and create a bar plot to visualize the difference.

+Deliverables:

+ * Graphs showing accuracy and confusion matrix before and after poisoning: The code generates:
+  * A heatmap of the confusion matrix before poisoning.
+  * A heatmap of the confusion matrix after poisoning.
+  * A bar plot comparing the accuracy before and after poisoning.
+ * How the poisoning affected results: In your explanation, you should describe:
+  * The change in overall accuracy (if any).
+  * How the confusion matrix shifted (e.g., did it lead to more false positives or false negatives?).
+  * Specifically, how the classifier's predictions might be skewed for reviews mentioning "UC Berkeley" in the test set (though our test set is small, in a larger experiment, this effect would be more pronounced).
+The classifier might incorrectly classify the sentiment of reviews containing the target entity due to the biased training data.